YinHK-gameDev/unity-learn/environment/Tree/speedTree.md

 ## SpeedTree
-**SpeedTree**, a suite of products by IDV Inc., provides prebuilt tree Assets and modeling software focused specifically on trees.
+**SpeedTree**, a suite of products by **IDV Inc**., provides prebuilt tree Assets and modeling software focused specifically on trees.

 Unity recognizes and imports SpeedTree Assets in the same way that it handles other Assets.
 If you’re using **SpeedTree Modeler 7**, make sure to resave your `.spm` files using the Unity version of the Modeler.
 If you’re using **SpeedTree Modeler 8**, save your `.st` files directly into the Unity Project folder.